roy989898/roy989898.github.io/content/posts/ai-tutorial-4.7.md

 # _An End-to-End SGD Example_
 we want to find the smallest value

+## Some useful function
 craete a 0-19 torch array
 ```py
 time = torch.arange(0,20).float(); time